1675–1676 Malta plague epidemic: Religious beliefs

-Legacy
+Customs

 After the plague epidemic ended, attempts were made to improve medical teaching in Malta.
 On 19 October 1676, Cotoner appointed Giuseppe Zammit as lettore in anatomy and surgery at the Sacra Infermeria.
 This formalisation of medical training is regarded as the predecessor of the medical school of the University of Malta.

 The traditional mourning customs of the Maltese seem to have changed as a result of the 1676 plague.
 Before the epidemic, mourning periods would last for one or two years, and three days after a person died no fire would be lit in the kitchen in the house of the deceased.
 Women would not go out for forty days, while men would go out unshaven after eight days.
 These could not be practiced during the epidemic, and they were abandoned in favour of wearing black.

 After the outbreak, quarantine and disinfection of mail were adopted in Malta.
 The next major outbreak of plague in the Maltese Islands occurred in 1813–14.